-Department of Physics, Lancaster University, Lancaster LA1 4YB, United Kingdom (Dated: July 23, 2013)
+Department of Physics, Lancaster University, Lancaster LA1 4YB, United Kingdom (Received 15 June 2013; revised manuscript received 22 July 2013; published 22 August 2013)

 We have studied the spin-polarized three-dimensional homogeneous electron gas using the diffusion quantum Monte Carlo method, with trial wave functions including backflow and three-body correlations in the Jastrow factor, and we have used twist averaging to reduce finite-size effects.
-Calculations of the pair correlation function, including the on-top pair density, as well as the structure factor and the total energy, are reported for systems of 118 electrons in the density range $r{\rm s}=0.5$ -20 a.u., and for spin polarizations of 0, 0.34, 0.66, and 1.
-We consider the spin resolution of the pair correlation function and structure factor, and the energy of spin polarization.
-We show that a control variate method can reduce the variance when twist-averaging, and we have achieved higher accuracy and lower noise than earlier quantum Monte Carlo studies.
+Calculations of the pair-correlation function, including the on-top pair density, as well as the structure factor and the total energy, are reported for systems of 118 electrons in the density range $r_s = 0.5$ -20 a.u., and for spin polarizations of 0, 0.34, 0.66, and 1.
+We consider the spin resolution of the pair-correlation function and structure factor, and the energy of spin polarization.
+We show that a control variate method can reduce the variance when twist averaging, and we have achieved higher accuracy and lower noise than earlier quantum Monte Carlo studies.